Schmidt1230/Schmidt1230/README.md

 Hello there 👋

-I am Stephan, a dedicated and passionate Information Technology student from a small town in Limpopo, South Africa.
+I am Stephan, a dedicated and passionate software developer from a small town in Limpopo, South Africa.
 My journey began with an early interest in computers, which evolved into a love for coding.
 This passion drove me to pursue a degree in Information Technology.

 ## Education